-(4) Temporary Work.-(a) Temporary employees shall be paid at the hourly rate prescribed for the particular class of work, with the addition of 10 per cent.

-(b) The hourly rate for any work for which a weekly rate is prescribed by this Determination is to be ascertained by dividing the weekly rate by the number of hours which constitute the employee's ordinary working week.

-(5) OVERTIME.-All time worked before or after the usual times of beginning and ending work, or in excess of eight and three-quarter hours per day, shall be paid for at the rate of time and one-half for the first four hours and double time thereafter provided that all time worked between the hours of 9 p.m. and 7 a.m. shall be paid for at double time.
+- (8) Temporary Work.-(a) Temporary employees shall be paid at the hourly rate prescribed for the particular class of work, with the addition of 10 per cent. - (b) The hourly rate for any work for which a weekly rate is prescribed by this Determination is to be ascertained by dividing the weekly rate by the number of hours which constitute the employee's ordinary working week. - (9) OVERTIME.-All time worked before or after the usual times of beginning and ending work, or in excess of eight hours on week days and four hours on Saturdays, shall be paid for at the rate of time and one-half for the first four hours and double time thereafter provided that all time worked between the hours of 9 p.m. and 7 a.m. shall be paid for at double time.

-All work done outside the times of beginning and ending work on any holiday specified in Clause 12 shall be paid for at the rate of double ordinary time.
+All work done outside the times of beginning and ending work on any holiday specified in Clause 16 shall be paid for at the rate